Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/conditions.md

 else:
     print("Password must be at least 8 characters")
 ```
-**Explanation:** Layer validation checks from basic to specific, providing helpful feedback for each failure case.
+ Layer validation checks from basic to specific, providing helpful feedback for each failure case.

 ### Error Handling Patterns